-Talk to Our Team About Your Distracted Driving Accident
+Talk to Our Attorneys About Your Distracted Driving Accident

 Texting and driving constitutes a traffic violation in most, if not all, states in the United States.
 If someone’s texting and driving results in an accident, that negligence can transform into a criminal charge.
 You, in the meanwhile, may have the right to pursue civil action against the offender, provided you can submit proof of negligence to a civil judge.